Massive-Wiki/massive-wiki/Get Started with Massive Wiki.md

 You can also use similar but enhanced third-party tools that work with standard text files and folders.

-There are some editors that have built in support for Markdown, those are good, too.
+There are some editors that have built in support for Markdown.
+Those are good, too.
 But read on about links in the next section, you may want one of the tools there instead...

-## Give Pages Title and Make Links
+## Give Pages Titles and Make Links

 1. Give each page a title.
 As the first line of text in the file, type `#`, then a space, then the title, like this: `# My Example Page`.
 2. On any page, in the rest of the text on the page, add links to other pages.
 Create a link by enclosing a word or phrase in double square brackets, like this: `[[My Example Page]]`.